Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Concluding remarks

 \section{Concluding remarks}

-In this paper, a complete reduction is constructed for $(F, \cR_h)$, where $F$ is a transcendental Liouvillian extension and $\cR_h$ is the Risch operator associated to an element $h$ of $F$.
-The complete reduction yields an algorithm for in-field integration directly, and leads to a new algorithm for computing elementary integrals over $F$.
+In this paper, we construct a complete reduction for $(F, \, \cR_h)$, where $F$ is a transcendental Liouvillian extension, $h \in F$ and $\cR_h$ is the Risch operator associated to $h$.
+The complete reduction directly furnishes an algorithm for in-field integration, and leads to a new algorithm for computing elementary integrals over $F$.

-There are at least two challenging problems concerning complete reductions for symbolic integration.
-One is to develop a reduction-based algorithm for computing telescopers for elements in $F$ without a given priori order bound.
-This would require a criterion on the existence of telescopers for elements in $F$.
-The other is how to adapt remainders of the complete reduction for algebraic functions in \cite{CKK2016} so as to compute elementary integrals over algebraic-function fields more efficiently.
+Apart from generalizing the results presented in this paper from transcendental Liouvillian extensions to arbitrary Liouvillian extensions, in which some generators may be algebraic, there remain at least two challenging problems.
+The first is to develop a reduction-based algorithm for computing telescopers for elements in $F$ without any a priori order bound.
+Solving this would require a criterion on the existence of telescopers for elements in $F$.
+The second problem concerns adapting remainders of the complete reduction for algebraic functions in \cite{CKK2016} to enable more efficient computation of elementary integrals over algebraic-function fields.